Drawing Commands

 queue, will produce work which executes according to the bound graphics

-pipeline, or if the shaderObject
+pipeline, or if the shaderObject feature is

 enabled, any shader objects bound to graphics stages.